Design an Adaptive Layout with Material Design

 Duplicate from Figma Community

 Navigate to the Design an Adaptive Layout with Material Design or search for Design an Adaptive Layout with Material Design within Figma Community.
-Click Duplicate in the top right corner to copy the file into your files.
+Click Open in Figma to copy the file into your files.

 File Layout